How to lower your mortgage payment: 9 Strategies for 2023

 If you’re looking for some wiggle room in your budget, learning how to lower your mortgage payment may free up money for other financial needs.

 A mortgage refinance is often the most direct way to reduce your payment amount, but it’s not your only option.
-Here are nine ways you can lower your monthly mortgage cost — with or without a refinance:
+Here are seven ways you can lower your monthly mortgage payment.

 Private mortgage insurance (PMI) or FHA mortgage insurance premium (MIP) can add a lot to your monthly payment.
 Dropping this extra charge could save many homeowners over $100 per month.
 And it may be easier to remove PMI now thanks to big equity gains in recent years.

-In addition, FHA home buyers are required to pay mortgage insurance premiums (MIP) for the life of their loans.
-The only way to get rid of MIP is to refinance from an FHA loan into another mortgage product, like a conventional loan.
+The only way to get rid of MIP is to refinance from an FHA loan into another type of mortgage or pay off the loan entirely.

-“Canceling mortgage insurance premiums is perhaps the most likely way to lower your total monthly payment in the current market,” says Jon Meyer, The Mortgage Reports loan expert and licensed MLO.
+“Canceling mortgage insurance premiums is perhaps the most likely way to lower your total monthly payment in the current market,” said loan officer Jon Meyer.
 “Although rates are up, so are values,” he adds.

 For example, if you have 20 years left on a 30-year mortgage for $300,000 at 6% interest, then your payments are around $1,800 every month.